pktgen/Pktgen-DPDK/examples/pktperf/README.md

 ## PKTPERF example application to verify Rx/Tx performance with multiple cores

-The `pktperf` example application is used to verify Rx/Tx performance with mutiple cores or queues.
+The `pktperf` example application is used to verify Rx/Tx performance with multiple cores or queues.
 The application is configured from the command line arguments and does not have CLI to configure on the fly.

 ---
 ```console